 In Auxier v.
 Jerome Golden Center for Behavioral Health, 85 So.3d 1164 (Fla.
 App.
-2012), a ward's GAL commited the ward and then opposed appointment of counsel for the ward, arguing that the GAL's own attorney could represent the ward.
+2012), a ward's guardian commited the ward and then opposed appointment of counsel for the ward, arguing that the guardian's own attorney could represent the ward.
 The Court of Appeals held that the attorney appointed pursuant to § 394.467(4) represents the ward, not any GAL that the ward might have.

-Where the state seeks to place a juvenile in a mental health facility, "If the department's motion, the guardian ad litem's report, or another party based on communication with the child indicates that the child does not agree with the department's motion, then the court shall appoint an attorney to represent the child, if one has not already been appointed."
+Where the state seeks to place a juvenile in a mental health facility, "the court shall appoint a guardian ad litem for the child, if one has not already been appointed, and shall also appoint an attorney for the child."
 Fla.
 R. Juv.
-P. Rule 8.350(a)(6).
+P. Rule 8.350(a)(3).

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.